sandstorm-io/sandstorm/docs/developing/auth.md

   header is **not sent at all for anonymous users**.

-* `X-Sandstorm-Permissions`: This contains a list of the permissions held by the current user.
+* `X-Sandstorm-Permissions`: This contains a list of the permissions held by the current user, joined with a comma such as `edit,read` or `read`.
 Permissions are defined in the package's `sandstorm-pkgdef.capnp`.
 The grain's owner holds every permission and can use the "Share" button to authorize other users.